Rectangle Tiling Binary Arrays: Introduction

 \textbf{Motivation:} The \RTILE / \DRTILE problem is a general problem in combinatorial optimization that has a wide variety of applications in real life.
 These include load balancing in parallel computing environments, video compression, data partitioning, database mining, and building equisum histogram on two or more attributes.
 A detailed description of the practical applications of \RTILE / \DRTILE problem can be found in \cite{BermanDMR01, KhannaMP98, MuthukrishnanPS99}.

 \textbf{Related Work:} Both the \RTILE and \DRTILE problems can be solved in polynomial time when the array is one-dimensional.
-The \RTILE problem can be solved using dynamic programming in time $O(np)$ and the best known algorithm has the running time $O(\min\{n +p ^{1+\epsilon}, n\log n\})$, for any fixed $\epsilon < 1$ \cite{KhannaMS97}.
+The \RTILE problem can be solved using dynamic programming in time $O(np)$.
+For any fixed $\epsilon < 1$, the best known algorithm has the running time $O(\min\{n + p^{1+\epsilon}, n \log n\})$ \cite{KhannaMS97}.
 An extensive survey on the \RTILE problem in one-dimension can be found in \cite{KhannaMS97}.
 On the other hand, the \DRTILE problem in one dimension can be solved using a greedy algorithm in linear time.